Close-up of a horse's hooves wearing black bell boots for sale.

 So, does your horse actually need them?
 The short answer is: maybe.
 Not every horse requires bell boots, but they are incredibly useful for many.
 They’re a great idea for horses that tend to “overreach,” meaning their hind hooves clip their front heels as they move.
 This is common in horses with long strides or during high-intensity work.
 They also provide an extra layer of security for horses with expensive or corrective shoeing, helping to prevent a lost shoe.
 If your horse participates in fast-paced activities like jumping, barrel racing, or cross-country, bell boots are practically essential horse tack.

-How They Prevent Overreaching and Lost Shoes
+How Bell Boots Prevent Overreaching and Thrown Shoes

 The primary reason horse owners use bell boots is to prevent injuries from overreaching.
 When a horse’s hind foot strikes the heel of the front foot, it can cause painful bruises, cuts, or scrapes to the soft tissue of the heel bulbs and the vital coronary band.
 Bell boots absorb the force of that impact, protecting the hoof from injury.
 This same action is what saves you from the headache of lost shoes.
 A misplaced hind step can easily catch the back of a front shoe and pull it right off, leading to a damaged hoof and an unexpected farrier bill.
 The bell boot covers the shoe, making it much harder for the hind foot to get a grip and tear it away.